leeway64/promoting-human-rights-a-collection-of-organizations-I-support/README.md

-# Promoting Human Rights: A Collection of Organizations I support
+# Promoting Human Rights: A Collection of Organizations I Support

 ![Human rights word cloud](doc/images/human_rights_word_cloud.svg) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/leeway64/promoting-human-rights-a-collection-of-organizations-I-support)

 This project displays a list of NGOs, human rights groups, and other organizations I support.

+As a big believer in the importance of human rights, I want to share the organizations that I have donated to.

 ## Usage